 Early August means the highest of high summer!
-The deeply troubling events of this year can’t halt the corn reaching as high as an elephant’s eye, or the fruit ripening on the branches.
+Whatever is on your mind, it can’t halt the corn reaching as high as an elephant’s eye, or the fruit ripening on the branches.
 Let’s be thankful for that at least, and get on with some tasks like sowing winter salads, make some new sempervivums, and assessing your garden triumphs and failures…………………….

 Still the season for sowing!

-Are you one of the thousands of folk who tried veg-growing for the first time this year?
-Perhaps you even joined our 3Growbag beginners’ romp through the subject in our DigYourOwnaForCorona campaign in March and April?
+Are you one of the thousands of folk who tried veg-growing for the first time during the pandemic?
+Perhaps you even joined our 3Growbag beginners’ romp through the subject in our DigYourOwnaForCorona campaign?
 (By the way, the whole set of DYOFC articles is available here).

 Like every gardener there has ever been, you’ll have had successes and failures, but I hope the former outweighs the latter.
 And at the very least, you’ll want to carry on with the thrill of growing-your-own next year and beyond.